 What if BAD_POOL_HEADER error occurs in the middle of Windows Startup?

-Before we continue with solutions, you have to find out whether this error occurs when you’re running a Windows when it’s booted, or in the middle of boot-up.
+Before we continue with solutions, you have to find out whether this ‘bad pool header’ error occurs when you’re running a Windows when it’s booted, or in the middle of boot-up.
 If it’s the second option, you will have to launch or open your Windows using “Safe mode”.
 To do so, next time you launch your Windows keep pressing F8 key rapidly – over and over again until you see a screen as shown below.
 Once you do, choose “Safe mode” option and hit Enter.

 Note: On Windows 10 you will have to hold the Shift key and keep pressing the same F8 key.

 The BAD_POOL_HEADER error mostly occurs on Windows 10.
 Therefore all solutions provide are done in this operating system.
 However, you can do it on all Windows versions.
 In many cases, this error happens because users tend to download and install software or updates that are not compatible with your PC.
 So the first thing to do, especially if you have just installed your Windows 10, is update drivers to the latest version.
-Updating your Windows and hardware drivers may solve this issue in few seconds.
+Updating your Windows and hardware drivers may solve this issue in a few seconds.
 First, update Windows drivers.
-However, if you have a hunch that this might be because of hardware driver failure, for example RAM or Hard drive, update hardware drivers.
+However, if you have a hunch that this might be because of a hardware driver failure, for example, RAM or Hard drive, update hardware drivers.
 To do so, see below:

 Windows drivers are crucial for your operating system to run smoothly.
 Updating Windows drivers is very easy and you can do it through an in-built tool.